gotofritz/gotofritz.github.io/src/content/post/2022-08-23-migrating-youtube-playlists-by-adding-videos-via-cli.md

 description: I wanted to duplicate another user's playlist to one of my free google accounts.
 But it's no longer possible from the web interface.
 None of <a href="https://webapps.stackexchange.com/questions/39686/how-to-copy-youtube-playlist-from-one-account-to-another" title="read those answers in Stack Overflow">the methods described in various SO answers</a> are functional, they are obsolete.
 But it can be done with a Python script in your terminal.
 draft: false
 tags:
-  - google
+  - Google
-  - youtube api
+  - YouTubeApi
-  - python
+  - Python
 ---

 ## Copying another user's playlist?
 Why?